swartbeens/ananos_reddit_tipbot/README.md

 # Ananos Reddit Tipbot
  is a reddit tipping service to easily give Ananos to your favorite redditors!
 [Ananos](https://Ananos.express) is a feeless, instant, rich in potassium cryptocurrency.
 Before using Ananos Tipper, please take a look at the [Terms of Service](https://github.com/swartbeens/ananos_reddit_tipbot#terms-of-service)

-It is a fork and modification of the [Banano](https://banano.cc/) reddit tipbot created by /u/bbedward - which is available on [GitHub](https://github.com/BananoCoin/banano_reddit_tipbot)
+It is a fork and modification of the [Banano](https://banano.cc/) reddit tipbot created by /u/bbedward - which is available on [GitHub](https://github.com/BananoCoin/banano_reddit_tipbot).

 ### To get started with Ananos Tipper, either:
 A) **Create an account** by [sending a message](https://reddit.com/message/compose/?to=ana_tipbot&subject=command&message=create) to /u/ana_tipbot with 'create' or 'register' in the message body.
-You will receive a Ananos address, to which you can add Ananos\*.
+You will receive an Ananos address, to which you can add Ananos\*.
 \-or-
-B) **Receive a Ananos tip** from a fellow redditor, and you will automatically have an account made! be sure to activate it afterwards by [sending a message](https://reddit.com/message/compose/?to=ana_tipbot&subject=command&message=create) to /u/ana_tipbot.
+B) **Receive an Ananos tip** from a fellow redditor, and you will automatically have an account made! be sure to activate it afterwards by [sending a message](https://reddit.com/message/compose/?to=ana_tipbot&subject=command&message=create) to /u/ana_tipbot.
 Once you have funds in your account, you can tip other redditors, or send to any Ananos address via PM to /u/ana_tipbot.
 # Comment Replies:
 Ananos Tipper is intended for tipping on reddit posts and replies.